 MRC/Academy of Medical Sciences Policy Internship scheme

-The MRC and the Academy of Medical Sciences (AMS) have teamed up to offer a policy internship scheme.
+For nearly a decade the MRC and the Academy of Medical Sciences (AMS) have partnered on a policy internship scheme.

-The scheme, now in its eighth year, is open to all MRC-funded PhD students (based in a university, or MRC centre, unit or institute) in their third and fourth year of study including clinicians undertaking a PhD as part of their MRC Clinical Research Training Award.
+The scheme, now in its ninth year, is open to all MRC-funded PhD students (based in a university, or MRC centre, unit or institute) in their third and fourth year of study, including clinicians undertaking a PhD as part of their MRC Clinical Research Training Award.

 It is designed to give students first-hand experience of the medical science policy environment and enable them to gain insights into how research can impact policy.
 The internship will also provide an opportunity to help build valuable networks with the UK’s most eminent medical scientists and key science and health stakeholders.

 At present (January 2021), the Academy is working remotely and the internships are being conducted “virtually”.
 Interns are working from home with support and supervision from AMS staff.
 The reopening of the AMS offices will be subject to Government guidance and consultation with staff, but when it is safe to reopen, interns would be based at the AMS offices in London and the successful interns will be supported by a three-month extension to their PhD maintenance stipend and an additional contribution to travel or relocation if the offices are open and intern is based outside of London.
 All eligible candidates will be assessed through a competitive application process.
 To be eligible to apply, students must have their supervisor’s support and confirm they are funded by the MRC.
 Agreement to provide a three-month extension to the candidates PhD maintenance stipend must be provided by the appropriate administration office with the signed approval of the budget holder.

-Candidates will be asked to complete an application form which should be submitted with a CV, a covering letter and an article of no more than 800 words on a topical science policy issue.
-Please visit the AMS Policy Internship page for more information on how to apply.
+Candidates will be asked to complete an online application form which should be submitted with a CV, a covering letter and an article of no more than 800 words on a topical science policy issue.